cheyanneshariat/OverCite/README.md

 - The current implementation is deterministic and does not require an LLM.
 - For common surnames, you can optionally include a first initial in the cite key to narrow results, for example `JSmith05`, `SmithJ05`, or `LiW25`.
 - Multi-word surnames such as `Smith Jane` and `Smith Jane25` are supported.
+- Collaborations such as `Planck Collaboration` and `The LIGO Collaboration25` are supported.
 - Chrome and Firefox should be loaded from the generated `extension/dist/` folders, not directly from the source `extension/` manifest.
 - Maintainers can regenerate those browser-specific `dist/` folders with `cd extension && npm run build`.
-- If it gets stuck, try refreshing Overleaf and/or clicking `Reload` on the OverCite extension at `chrome://extensions/`.
+- If the popup gets stuck, try refreshing Overleaf and/or clicking `Reload` on the OverCite extension at `chrome://extensions/`.

 ## Contact
 I am always happy to hear your thoughts or get any feedback!
 Please contact [Cheyanne Shariat](https://cheyanneshariat.github.io/) at **cshariat@caltech.edu**.